pereira90-ai/tti-mul-gpu/README.md

 Otherwise, BentoML offers a number of options for deploying and hosting online ML services into production, learn more at [Deploying Bento](https://docs.bentoml.org/en/latest/concepts/deploy.html).

-## 👥 Community 👥
-BentoML has a thriving open source community where thousands of ML/AI practitioners are contributing to the project, helping other users and discussing the future of AI. 👉 [Pop into our Slack community!](https://l.bentoml.com/join-slack)